elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.esfilters.md

 > Warning: This API is now obsolete.
 >
 > Please import helpers from the package kbn/es-query directly.
-This import will be deprecated in v8.0.0.
+This import will be removed in v8.0.0.
 >

 Filter helpers namespace: